bulatgrzegorz/bulatgrzegorz.github.io/_posts/2026-08-26-recovering-service-caches.md

 Reach for the database snapshot only when a concrete pressure pushes you there:

 - **Your retained log is large.** If replaying the full history takes minutes and you're spinning replicas up and down often, that cost compounds.
-A snapshot turns "read everything" into "read one query plus a small overlap".
 - **You have a strict startup-time SLA.** If a new replica *must* be serving traffic within some tight budget, and replay can't reliably hit it, the snapshot buys you a faster start.
 - **Kafka is the constrained resource.** If your brokers are already hot and you can't afford every replica re-reading the whole log, moving that load to PostgreSQL may be the pragmatic trade.

-And here's the important part: **if those pressures do push you to the snapshot, you have to implement it *correctly* — which means the drain marker and the overlap guard, not "load the database and start from now".** The naive version isn't a simpler snapshot; it's a broken one.
-The moment you choose a snapshot, you've signed up for the full coordination protocol.
-There's no cheap middle ground.

 # Wrapping up